 meetings BPS15: Yes!
 Yes!
 But why?
 But why?
 11th February 20155th August 2018 As part of my series of guest blogs at the 59th Annual Meeting of the… Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Read More

-antimicrobial resistance Twitter at #ECCMID 27th April 20175th August 2018 A bit over two years ago I was a guest blogger at the US Biophysical… Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Read More
+antimicrobial resistance Diagnosing antibiotic resistance: future trends?
+23rd April 20175th August 2018 It is Sunday, I’m in Vienna at the European Congress of Clinical Microbiology and Infectious… Share this: Click to share on X (Opens in new window) X Click to share on Bluesky (Opens in new window) Bluesky Click to email a link to a friend (Opens in new window) Email Click to share on LinkedIn (Opens in new window) LinkedIn Click to share on Mastodon (Opens in new window) Mastodon Read More